jlcarr/LeetCode/README.md

 - **Memory**: 45.6 MB
 - **Solution**: Since we can take as many courses in parallel as we want we should always take a course as soon as possible as soon as we ahve finished all prereqs.
 We just need to check for new courses ready to take after completing a course.
 I used a heap to keep track of when the next course would be complete and it's time, thought it seems that isn't necessary.

+### Problem 2073
+- **Name**: Time Needed to Buy Tickets
+- **Runtime**: 37 ms
+- **Memory**: 16.51 MB
+- **Solution**: Every person can get at most as many as the kth person before they are finished: people after then in the queue can get at most one less.
+We can use the min function as well as checking the position to get each persons tickets and sum the result.

 ### Problem 2130
 - **Name**: Maximum Twin Sum of a Linked List
 - **Runtime**: 972 ms